What is a rare disease?

 It was a challenging situation for the couple since genetic testing was not done for the child.

-Our genetic counsellors suggested that the couple undergo Strand® Rare Disease Test to identify if they carry the genetic changes responsible for EB, and if the next pregnancy could be at risk.
+Our genetic counsellors suggested that the couple take the Strand Genetic Disorder Test to identify if they carry the genetic changes responsible for EB and if the next pregnancy could be at risk.

 The test revealed the mother and father to carry a genetic change (carry a copy of the bad gene but remain unaffected) which gave rise to EB in the child.
 However, parents who are carriers for this genetic change have a 25% chance to pass on bad copies of the gene during a pregnancy.

 Based on the test results, the couple were advised to undergo prenatal diagnosis (genetic test of the fetus) for all future pregnancies.

 The mother conceived shortly after this.
 Prenatal testing revealed that the baby was a carrier just like the parents and hence, would not be affected.

 - Identifying inheritance risk when a family member is affected with a genetic disease